Rising Star reveals a young Barack Obama who’s all too human

 But this is an invaluable source of information about recent Chicago history.
 Much of the book has to do with the 20 or so years (from 1985 to 2004) Obama lived here.
 During that time he crossed paths with dozens of people I knew, worked with, wrote about, or even went to junior high school with.
 For me, reading the Chicago sections of Rising Star is like paging through my high school yearbook.

-In writing a history of Obama's rise to power, Garrow's also telling the story of how this working-class city—the birthplace of Saul Alinsky-style community organizers—allowed itself to be led by a Democratic corporatists, whose policies favored downtown over the outlying neighborhoods.
+In writing a history of Obama's rise to power, Garrow's also telling the story of how this working-class city—the birthplace of Saul Alinsky-style community organizers—allowed itself to be led by a Democratic corporatist whose policies favored downtown over the outlying neighborhoods.

 And how elected officials—like a certain state senator named Barack Obama—mastered the art of talking like progressives while making sure they didn't do anything that might piss off the boss.
 A juggling game that continues to this day under Mayor Rahm Emanuel.